Tuition and mandatory fees

 Property damage deposit

 All students, except those enrolled in only off-campus courses or covered by other specific waivers, must pay a General Property Deposit at the time of first registering at the university.
 The deposit may be forfeited to cover any outstanding financial obligation at the university.
-The fee will otherwise be refunded to the student opon withdrawal or graducation from the university.
-If the deposit has not been refunded to the student within 4 years of the last enrollment, it will be forfeired as specified by state law.
+The fee will otherwise be refunded to the student upon withdrawal or graduation from the university.
+If the deposit has not been refunded to the student within 4 years of the last enrollment, it will be forfeited as specified by state law.